presnick/ProgramsInformationPeople/_sources/Assignments/assignments_files/UMich-SI506-F17/week01.rst

     import turtle

-.. external:: ps1_dyu

-    Complete the `Demonstrate Your Understanding <https://umich.instructure.com/courses/150918/assignments/231785>`_ for this week.

 That's the end of the problem set.
 In the hidden code below, you will find the definitions of functions that were used elsewhere in the problem set.
 They're hidden because you don't yet need to understand how function definitions work.
 But if you want a preview, feel free to click on Show/Hide Code.